 Perhaps we would not consider the numbers if the result was somewhat different.
-As you can see at the top of the list there are a few brokers labelled as scam.
-I don’t want to say that they all are crooks – some may not have had time to built the inevitable credibility and image among the customers.
-So , the clients may still be checking how reliable these guys are.
+As you can see at the top of the list there are a few brokers labeled as a scam.
+I don’t want to say that they all are crooks – some may not have had time to build the inevitable credibility and image among the customers.
+So, the clients may still be checking how reliable these guys are.
 On the other hand, some well-reputed brokers are ranked at the bottom.

-If you are a broker that accepts every trader, offers micro / nano lots and whose minimal deposit is a few hundreds or thousands CZK it is likely that a lot of your clients will lose.
+If you are a broker that accepts every trader, offers micro/nano lots and whose minimal deposit is a few USD it is likely that a lot of your clients will lose.
 It’s because they use their small accounts primarily for learning.
-Initially, they may lose a hundred of dollars or so – no tragedy.
+Initially, they may lose a hundred dollars or so – no tragedy.
 They will learn lessons and open a bigger account or a new small account.
-If you accept any client and give them free hand, if you offer minimal education etc. the likelihood of most of your clients ending up as losers is bigger.
+If you accept any client and give them free hand if you offer minimal education etc. the likelihood of most of your clients ending up as losers is bigger.

 At the top of the list, you can see two brokers who offer social trading, i.e. copying of someone else’s trades. eToro is the better of the two.
 If you are their client your chances to win are quite good.
 Many beginners copy more experienced traders to avoid typical beginner mistakes.
 The goal of this article is not to judge.
 The activity – social trading – has already been described.
 Yet, it involves a lot of great pros and cons.